aridoza/foundational-java/uml/class-diagrams/README.md

 In the following, we see that a cat has up to 4 legs, and a leg belongs to at most 1 cat.
 ![](resources/multiplicity.png)

+### Conclusion

+The amount of detail included in a UML diagram depends on the level of granularity you are trying to convey.
+If you just want to convey the high-level class relationships, you can omit some or all of the fields and methods.

+Even if you are not generating code from your UML, you can see the benefit of using UML over code for communicating code structure.

 ---

 ## Student Activity (30 min)